-Hexagon defends delay in disclosing CEO investigation
+Hexagon CEO was under arrest during results call, investors unaware

 "We then took the decision to delay the publication of this information until we had a more complete picture."

-The company issued a statement about his detention only on Monday, Oct 31.

 Hexagon shares fell 10 percent on Monday after the news of Rollen's detention was published.
-Its shares fell a further 1.9 percent by 0825 ET on Tuesday.
+Its shares had fallen a further 1.9 percent by 0825 ET on Tuesday.

+Asa Vasshagen, who is responsible for corporate governance issues at the Swedish Shareholders' Association, called on Stockholm's stock exchange to look into the matter, saying it was odd Rollen was "running business as usual" while under detention.

+"We think that when information is there you should pass it on to the stock market - we don't see any reason for it to be held back," she said.

+"I thought Ola sounded a bit downbeat but I would never have guessed," said Daniel Djurberg, an analyst at Handelsbanken Capital Markets who participated in the call.
+"Generally, something like this should come out as soon as possible."

+As of the end of September, Hexagon's top five shareholders included Swedish businessman Melker Schorling, top H&M investor Stefan Persson's Ramsbury Invest, SSB CI Omnibus, Swedbank Robur Fonder and JPM Chase.
+Schorling, who is chairman of Hexagon, has said he has full confidence in Rollen.

-A district court in Norway has ordered Rollen to be detained for a week and he has been transferred to the Norwegian capital.
+A district court in Norway has ordered Rollen be detained for a week and he has been transferred to the Norwegian capital.

 Hexagon's decision to delay making the information public was possible under European Union regulations and the rules of the Stockholm stock market, said Joakim Strid, Head of European Surveillance at the Nasdaq exchange, which owns the stock market.
-However, he added that the timing would be looked at.
+However, he added the timing would be looked at.

 "That is the company's decision.
 However, it is our responsibility to follow up how the company handles its provision of information," Strid told Reuters.